Phosphoric Acid Derivatives Group - information sheet

 Key health and ecological effects (hazard)

-- Trixylyl phosphate has been classified by the European Chemical Agency (ECHA) as a reproductive toxicant (may damage fertility) and is on the ECHA List of Substances of Very High Concern for reproductive toxicity.
+- Trixylyl phosphate has been identified in the European Union as a substance of very high concern because of its reproductive toxicity (may damage fertility).
 Effects on the reproductive organs and adrenal glands were considered to be the critical effects for the assessment of trixylyl phosphate.

 - No effects on human health have been identified for oleyl phosphate based on available information.